ietf-wg-acme/acme/draft-ietf-acme-acme.md

 {{identifier-authorization}}).
 For final orders, the authorizations that were completed.
 Each entry is a URL from which an authorization can be fetched with a GET request.

+finalizeURL (requred, string):
+: A URL that a CSR must be POSTed to once all of the order's authorizations are satisfied in order to finalize the order.
+The result of a successful finalization will be the population of the certificate URL for the order.

 certificate (optional, string):
 : A URL for the certificate that has been issued in response to this order.